ShyamlalKarra/RAD-Website/content/authors/admin/_index.md

 ---

-My research mission is to make it easier to obtain systems with reliable correctness guarantees.
+The group's research mission is to make it easier to obtain systems with reliable correctness guarantees.

 To this end, I am developing methods and tools for the rigorous analysis and design of software and hardware, based on formal verification and automatic synthesis.